List of awards and nominations received by Nirvana: Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences of the United States.
 Nirvana has received 1 award from a total of seven nominations.
+In 2023, Nirvana were awarded a Lifetime Achievement Award at the 2023 Grammy Awards.
+Notably, Pat Smear was honored at the event (alongside Novoselic and Grohl), despite his brief tenure in the band.
+Each member received their own trophy at the ceremony.